fbpx

 Freeman’s Organic Farm

-For a complete change of scenery make sure you add Freeman’s to your weekend plans.
-The farm was established in 1915 and in the 1920’s became the largest commercial banana farm in Australia with over 100 acres of trees.
-Today, the farm grows all organic produce which you can sample at the I Eight Cake Kitchen via a variety of delicious organic dishes and (more) baked treats.
+For a tree-change, make sure you add Freeman’s to your weekend rotation.
+The farm was established in 1915 and in the 1920’s, became the largest commercial banana farm in Australia.
+Today, the farm grows all organic produce which you can purchase (grocery shop – tick), plus grab a bite and an organic 3 Elements coffee at The Farm Café.
+Enjoy your treats and take in the sensational hinterland views.

 Where: 618 Tomewin Mountain Road, Currumbin Valley